Jerom Lastimosa: UAAP Season 86: Final season

 Lastimosa continued to play for the team in his final year in UAAP Season 86.
 Before the start of the season, his jersey #7 was retired by Adamson, becoming the first Adamson athlete to have that honor.

 Lastimosa suffered a partial ACL tear in his left knee in the weeks leading up to the start of UAAP Season 86.
 This caused him to miss the entire first elimination round of the season.
 He made his comeback in a game against the UP Fighting Maroons on October 25, 2023, but unfortunately suffered another injury to the same knee just eight minutes into the game.
 Lastimosa was accidentally hit in the knee by UP's Gerry Abadiano and had to be carried off the court by his teammates.
 This time, the injury was diagnosed as a full ACL tear.
 He decided to delay surgery until Adamson's final game of the season.
 In Adamson's final game of the season, a loss to Ateneo, he ended his collegiate career with a buzzer-beating three-pointer when Ateneo gave away their final possession to give him one more shot.
 He underwent successful surgery for his torn ACL on December 8, 2023.

 Professional career

 Lastimosa was drafted by the Magnolia Hotshots with the 9th overall pick of the first round during the PBA season 49 draft.
 On July 26, 2024, he signed a three-year rookie contract with the team.

 After a solid debut game in the Hotshots' convincing win over the Blackwater Bossing in the 2024–25 PBA Commissioner's Cup on November 28, Lastimosa performed his best night of 27 points, eight rebounds, and eight assists in a losing cause against the NorthPort Batang Pier on December 4.

+Lastimosa was named MVP of the Blitz Game at the All-Star Weekend held at the Candon City Arena in Ilocos Sur on March 6, 2026 after leading the Rookies and Sophomores Team in beating the Juniors with 27 points, 10 assists, three rebounds, and a steal.

+Lastimosa topscored for the Chicken Timplados Hotshots with 28 points in a do-or-die quarterfinals loss against the Meralco Bolts at the Ynares Center in overtime, 102-105, on May 16, 2026.

+On August 12, 2026 at the Ynares Center, Lastimosa set a career-high 30 points on 11-out-of-14 shooting as the Hotshots won over the Phoenix Super LPG Fuel Masters.